mikenappi/cs130-project/methodology.md

 ## Limitations
 - **Position uncertainties**:
-  - Hybrid positions (F/C, G/F) may be classified inaccurately.
+  - Hybrid positions (F/C, G/F) are classified inaccurately.
+Players that float from position to position are classified as 'N' or 'U'.
 - **Era rules and pace not included**:
   - The dataset does not include external basketball context that affects shooting trends.
+Contextualizing the increase of overall offence is necessary to quantify Curry's influence too.
 - **Curry influence inferred, not measured**:
   - No column in the data explicitly connects Curry to league-wide changes, but it's assumed from significant evidence.
 - **Big-man classification may be imperfect**:
   - Some modern stretch forwards/centers may not be listed purely as PF/C in the dataset.
+Much like the first issue, I had to use the position groups to identify the players taking shots.